 Winnie Yee is Assistant Professor in Comparative Literature and Programme Coordinator of MA in Literary and Cultural Studies at the University of Hong Kong.
 Her research interests are eco-criticism, contemporary Chinese literature and film, Hong Kong culture, independent cinema, literary and cultural theories, world literature, and postcolonial theories.
 She is co-editor of Narrating Hong Kong Culture and Identity (Oxford UP, 2003) and has published on Hong Kong and Chinese independent cinema, Chinese writers Yu Jian, Dung Kai-cheung, Natalia Chan and Wong Bik-wan in Hong Kong and Taiwan.
-Her works have appeared in Environment, Space, Place; Jump Cut, Journal of Urban Cultural Studies, Tamkang Review, The Epoch Poetry Quarterly and Critical Methodology and the Study of Chinese Fictions among other places.
+Her works have appeared in Communication and the Public, Environment, Space, Place, Situations, Jump Cut, Journal of Urban Cultural Studies, among other places.
 She is currently working on a book project exploring the relationship between ecopoetics and Chinese independent film scene, and an edited volume on Asian Ecocinema.

 Journal Articles (selected):

 “Writing the Therapeutic Waterscape: Bodies, Memories, and Nature In Post-Socialist Chinese Texts.”
 Communication and the Public 3:4 (2018): 322-334.